 Power connections to the each DC power module requires two cables: one source cable and one return cable.

 For DC power cables, we recommend that you use 20-A-rated, high-strand-count copper wire cables.

 The length of the cables depends on your router location from the source power.

 NoteDC power cables are not available from Cisco, but they are available from external commercial cable vendors.
-DC power cables are not available from Cisco, but they are available from external commercial cable vendors.

 You must terminate DC power cables using terminal blocks.
 The terminal blocks are supplied along with the DC power supply modules from Cisco.
 The terminal block part number is PC 5/2-STF-7.62 BD:+,- from Phoenix contact.

 Figure 1-20 shows the type of terminal block required for DC-input cable connections.

 Figure 1-20 DC Power Cable Terminal Block

 Figure 1-21 shows DC power source cable connections for single DC power module.

 CautionTo avoid shock hazard, be sure to apply shrink wrap tubing around the wire entry area of the terminal block.